Omgitsu/ISRU-Rocket-Sharpie-Bold/README.md

 Pull requests are welcome, especially if you have scans of the franken-glyphs mentioned above.
 Help us improve the authenticity of the currency symbols, fractions, and uncommon punctuation marks.

-### Building from Source
+### Building the `calt` from source

-1. Install FontLab 8
-2. Open the source files in the `/scripts` directory
+1. Open the source files in the `/scripts` directory
-3. Run the Node.js compilation script:
+2. Run the Node.js compilation script:
    ```bash
    node compiler.js > calt.fea
    ```